ligato/docs/docs/plugins/linux-plugins.md

 ### TAP

-The TAP interface is a virtual network kernel interface that simulates a link-layer device.
-TAP interfaces are not directly created by the VPP agent.
-They are automatically put to the host OS default namespace by VPP after the VPP-TAP interface is created.
-The [VPP interface proto][vpp-interface-proto] for the TAP interface includes the `host_if_name` that defines the host name of the Linux TAP interface that is created.
+The TAP kernel interface simulates a link-layer device.
+The VPP agent does not directly create a TAP interface.
+Instead, VPP puts the TAP interface into the host OS default namespace once you create a VPP-TAP interface.

+The [VPP interface proto][vpp-interface-proto] for the TAP interface includes the `host_if_name`.
+This field defines the TAP interface name as known to the host.

-After the VPP-TAP interface is created, the Linux interface can be modified by the Linux interface plugin.
-IP and MAC addresses can be set, or the interface can be moved to a different namespace.
+After you create a VPP-TAP interface, the plugin lets you configure TAP interface IP and MAC addresses, or the move the interface to a different namespace.

 If a Linux TAP delete action is invoked, the interface is reverted to the original state.
 All configured fields are stripped, and it is moved back to the default namespace.
 The interface disappears when its VPP counterpart is removed.

+If you delete a TAP interface, it reverts to its original state.
+This process strips all configured fields, and moves it back to the default namespace.
+The interface disappears after you remove its VPP counterpart.

 ---